 The control treatment in one of the studies was substantially different from the other three studies.
 Fritzell et al. used non-intensive physical therapy as the control treatment, while the other three studies used more intensive rehabilitation as the control treatment.
-The control treatment in Fritzell et al. might be expected to provide less of a benefit than an intensive rehabilitation program, particularly since the patients in all of these studies had not responded to these same non-intensive conservative therapies prior to enrollment.(108) In contrast, the intensive rehabilitation programs had not been provided to any patients prior to enrollment, which might raise their expectations about improvement.
-However, intensive rehabilitation therapy is not readily available outside of clinical trials, so the comparison of fusion to intensive rehabilitation may be less generalizable to actual clinical practice.
+The control treatment in Fritzell et al. might be expected to provide less of a benefit than an intensive rehabilitation program, particularly since the patients in this study had not responded to these same non-intensive conservative therapies prior to enrollment.(113) In contrast, the intensive rehabilitation programs had not been provided to any patients prior to enrollment, which might raise their expectations about improvement.
+In general, intensive rehabilitation therapy is not readily available outside of clinical trials, so the comparison of fusion to intensive rehabilitation may be less generalizable to actual clinical practice, particularly in the U.S. where such programs have not been used in clinical trials of spinal fusion.
+However, certain pain centers in the U.S. offer intensive multidisciplinary services (including physical therapy, psychological/behavioral therapy, medical supervision and vocational counseling) provided daily in the outpatient setting over a three- to four-week period.(114) This regimen might be somewhat comparable to the intensive rehabilitation therapies offered in the European RCTs.

 Fusion strategies also differed, in terms of both surgical approach and instrumentation used.
 The two studies by Brox et al. exclusively used posterolateral fusion (PLF) with pedicle screws, but the two remaining studies used a greater variety of fusion procedures.
-Fritzell et al. used PLF with or without pedicle screws or circumferential fusion using two alternative approaches: posterior lumbar interbody fusion (PLIF) or anterior lumbar interbody fusion (ALIF).
+Fritzell et al. used PLF with or without pedicle screws or circumferential fusion using two alternative approaches:

+posterior lumbar interbody fusion (PLIF) or anterior lumbar interbody fusion (ALIF).
 Fairbank et al. used an unspecified variety of fusion procedures (essentially whatever the individual surgeons decided to use).
 A small proportion (15%) of patients in this study underwent flexible stabilization rather than fusion, while no patients in the other three studies underwent flexible stabilization.
 As our report focuses on the efficacy and safety of lumbar fusion, patients undergoing flexible stabilization are not representative of the target patient population.
 However, the proportion of the population who were treated with flexible stabilization was small enough that the study met our inclusion criteria.